MY STORY

 Life got even harder for her, facing Canadian doctors, who largely ignored her pleas for tests to figure out what they could do to help her.
 Despite doctors dismissing her symptoms, she continued to advocate for herself.
 She persevered, always having an admiration for music in her heart and mind.
 In 2019, she re-ignited a passion of hers and took her first stand-up comedy class in the prestigious Second City establishment.

 Within her first month of comedy, she was already hired to perform on stage, having her debut on a show hosted by the memorable and hilarious Precious Chong, daughter of notable actor Tommy Chong.
 She found a new joy in being on stage and making people laugh and feel good about themselves with a unique take on her comedic style.
-Her jokes bring a sense of self-confidence and a feminist approach with her body-positive and sex-positive humour, as well as her captivating stories of her Latina-Canadian upbringing.
+Her jokes bring a sense of self-confidence and a feminist approach with her body-positive and relationship humour, as well as her captivating stories of her Latina-Canadian upbringing.
 She then started combining her love of singing with comedy and turned her bits into musical stand-up.

 When everyone had paused their careers during lockdown, Linda’s career began to flourish.
 She began doing stand-up online through Zoom, Twitch, and other platforms.
 This enabled her to meet comedians and perform for people all around the world, and she became co-host/co-producer of two weekly online shows.

 In 2024, Linda was invited by a producer named Abraham Rodriguez to work on her first album in Mexico City, with the intention of registering her songs for the Latin Grammys.
 In less than a year, Linda Camacho has released two rock/pop albums, Without Borders in English and Sin Barreras in Spanish, as well as releasing two tropical songs in Spanish called Enamorada de Lejos, a bachata, and Amor Imposible, a cumbia featuring Estudiantina Jehudiel.
-She also wrote a song for another Mexican artist under Abraham Rodriguez’s label, Arl Producciones, named Hel Rey, called La Perla Escondida, in a regional style called Norteño.
+She also wrote a song for another Mexican artist under Abraham Rodriguez’s label, Arl Producciones, named Hel Ray, called La Perla Escondida, in a regional style called Norteño.
 Her songs are written with the purpose of reaching an audience who might need a confidence boost, while also talking about a Higher Power and having a feminist and self-empowering point of view.